-- To support the EAL department and mainstream teachers in the delivery of relevant, accessible and successful learning experiences. - To support students in mainstream classrooms both linguistically and culturally. - To clarify and explain instructions and ensure full task understanding. - To, when appropriate, prepare differentiated material suitable to the specific needs of the individual student - To deliver intervention programmes. - To assist the Team Leader with maintaining accurate records. - To contribute to reviews of the students' progress.
+- To support the EAL department and mainstream teachers in the delivery of relevant, accessible and successful learning experiences. - To support students in mainstream classrooms both linguistically and culturally. - To clarify and explain instructions and ensure full task understanding. - To, when appropriate, prepare differentiated material suitable to the specific needs of the individual student - To deliver intervention programmes. - To assist the WSI Co with maintaining accurate records. - To contribute to reviews of the students' progress. - To support the mid year admission process and induction programme working with the admissions officer and the WSI Co.

-EAL TAs: Liz Herbert, Lucy McEvoy, Heather Nisbet
+EAL TAs: Liz Herbert, Lucy McEvoy, Heather Nisbet, Gilia Lazar and Bianca Pintilii